13 Best Greek Islands to Visit Whatever Your Travel Style!

 The Greek islands are the perfect vacation destination if you dream of sunny skies, soft white sand beaches, crystal-clear turquoise waters, traditional cuisine, and ancient sites.
 They have everything from the iconic whitewashed buildings of Santorini and pristine beaches in Mykonos to mesmerizing ancient architecture in Crete and authentic Greek cuisine in Kefalonia.

-However, with over 220 inhabited islands to visit, deciding which are most worth your time isn’t an easy undertaking.
-Luckily, we’re here to help you plan a Greek island getaway.
+However, with over 220 inhabited islands to visit, deciding which is the best for your Greek vacation isn’t an easy undertaking.
+Luckily, we’re here to help you plan your perfect Greek getaway.
 As a Greek who was born and raised in Greece, I have been to innumerate islands.
-These are 13 of the best Greek islands I recommend to everyone, offering sun, sea, sand, and many things to do.
+These are 13 of the best islands in Greece I recommend to everyone, offering sun, sea, sand, and many things to do.

 best Greek islands